Jan Howard: 1964–1972: Peak commercial success

-1975–2020: New directions and slowing down
+1973–2019: New directions and slowing down

-By 1975, Howard had left Bill Anderson's road and television shows.
-"I wasn't mentally or physically able to keep up the pace doing the show full time," she later wrote.
-Anderson replaced her with a newer artist named Mary Lou Turner and Howard was working by herself again.
-She had fewer concert dates than before and was working with pick-up bands who "would have made good electricians", according to Howard.
+In 1973, Howard left The Bill Anderson Show and his touring circuit, finding it difficult to keep up with its pace.
+She was then replaced by up-an-coming Mary Lou Turner and Howard began working solo.
+She had fewer concert dates than before and was working again with pick-up bands who "would have made good electricians", according to Howard.
 Some nights, she performed with little to no instrumentation.
 During one booked engagement, she performed on the back of a flatbed truck.
 "Many nights I'd be so depressed and ashamed, I'd go back to the motel, cry and go to sleep," Howard wrote.
-During this time, she began touring with Johnny Cash and June Carter Cash as part of their roadshow.
-"It'll do you good," the Cashes said to her.
-Howard toured with the show nationally and internationally.
-This included performances in Hawaii and Australia.
-Not only touring together, Howard also joined Cash in the recording studio.
-She sang background vocals on some of his biggest hits.
-This included singing the line, "Mama sang tenor", on his 1969 hit "Daddy Sang Bass".
+She then started touring with Johnny Cash and June Carter Cash as part of their roadshow.
+Along with tours in the US, they also ventured into Hawaii and Australia.
+Howard had previously sang background vocals on Cash's recordings including singing the line "Mama sang tenor" on his 1969 hit "Daddy Sang Bass".
 She also was a background vocalist on Cash's 1963 hit "Ring of Fire".

-Howard also returned to the recording studio.
-During this period, she was a neighbor of Nashville producer, Larry Butler, who produced her next studio album.
-Titled Sincerely, Jan Howard, it was issued on GRT Records.
-The album's first and only single to chart was "Seein' Is Believin'", which peaked outside the top 40 of the Billboard Hot Country Singles list.
-In 1977, she briefly signed with Con Brio Records, where she had three minor hits on the country chart.
-This included the song, "To Love a Rolling Stone" (1978), which was her final chart appearance.
-In the late 1970s, she also toured as part of Tammy Wynette's roadshow as both a background and lead vocalist.
+Howard resumed her recording career and signed with GRT Records in 1974.
+She was a neighbor of Nashville producer, Larry Butler, who recorded her next studio album titled Sincerely, Jan Howard.
+Its lead single, "Seein' Is Believin'", made the top 100 of the US country chart in 1975.
+She signed with Con Brio Records in 1977 and had her final three charting country songs: "I'll Hold You in My Heart (Till I Can Hold You in My Arms)", "Better Off Alone" and "To Love a Rolling Stone".
+She also toured as part of Tammy Wynette's roadshow in the late 1970s as both a background and lead vocalist.